 I used the following ingredients for this delicious soup: Olive oil, carrots, celery, onions, dried thyme, garlic, canned diced tomatoes, low sodium chicken broth, Kosher salt, freshly ground black pepper, cannellini beans, ditalini pasta, dry white wine, baby spinach leaves, and Parmesan cheese.
 I know that this sounds like a lot of ingredients, but they really come together pretty quickly.

-Making the Hearty Minestrone:
+Making the Hearty Minestrone

-The most time-consuming part of making this wonderful soup was preparing all of the ingredients.
+The most time-consuming part of making this minestrone soup was preparing all of the ingredients.
 Once that was done, I heated some olive oil in a large Dutch oven over medium heat.
 Then, I added the carrots, and sautéed them for 5 minutes.
 Next, I added the celery.
 After I stirred the carrots and celery together, I continued sautéing the vegetables for 5 more minutes.
 Finally, I added the onions, and sautéed 5 additional minutes.

 Before adding the liquid, I added the dried thyme and garlic.
 I stirred to combine, and cooked the vegetables for another 30 seconds or so until the garlic was fragrant.
 After that, I added the canned tomatoes, chicken broth, salt, and pepper.
 I brought the soup to a boil, and then reduced the heat to medium low.
 I covered the Dutch oven, and simmered the soup for about 20 minutes.